a-whall/cs326-final-trail-finders/docs/milestone1.md

   ![missing-screenshot.PNG](../assets/project-screenshots/trailpage/create.PNG?raw=true)

-The forms for features and activities may change to suit the needs of the website.
-For example radio buttons may work better than a text area.
+This is an early prototype for the trail wiki page creation feature.
+The forms below "Features:" and "Activities:" will likely change.
+For example a checkbox list may work better than a text area if we can get an icon system for common features and activities.

 ---